syncfusion-content/xamarin-docs/Xamarin/Cards/SfCardView.md

 {% endtabs %}

-Run the project and check if you get following output to make sure you have configuCyan your project properly to add [`Cards`.](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.SfCardView.html)
+Run the project and check if you get following output to make sure that you have configured your project properly to add [`Cards`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.SfCardView.html).

-You can find the complete getting started sample from this [link.](https://github.com/SyncfusionExamples/xamarin.forms-cards)
+You can find the complete getting started sample from this [link](https://github.com/SyncfusionExamples/xamarin.forms-cards).